 To find out more about the Voluntary Prekindergarten Program or to answer any questions you may have, refer to the Frequently Asked Questions – VPK or call 321-219-6300.
 Don’t delay!
 Enroll your 4-year-old in VPK today!

-For a current list of the 17-18 VPK SIS Program providers in your area, click here or contact Community Coordinated Care for Children (4C) at 321-219-6300.
+For a current list of the 18-19 School Year VPK providers in your area, click here for Alpha listing or click here for list by zip codes, or contact Community Coordinated Care for Children (4C) at 321-219-6300.